Protecting Minor Children in Minnesota

-We highly recommend the Kids Protection Plan and make it our practice to recommend it to our clients with minor children.
+Most law firms recommend that parents name long-term guardians for their minor children.
+At Roulet Law Firm, we go one step beyond that and recommend that parents name both long-term and short-term guardians for their minor children.
 A traditional estate plan that merely names permanent guardians for minor children does not protect them from a temporary stay with Child Protective Services in case something happens to you and the authorities have to be called.
 Nor do these kinds of plans protect your children from a custody battle if someone you wouldn’t want to raise your children challenges the guardians you have designated.

 Our plan, meanwhile, provides for nominated guardians to provide permanent care for your children if you're no longer able to do so.
 It also introduces "first responders" to the process and utilizes them to the fullest extent.
 These are people who can quickly take custody of your children and care for them until permanent guardians arrive.

-Even if you have a valid, binding will or a trust in place, your minor children are not completely protected unless your family has our Kids Protection Plan in place.
+Even if you have a valid, binding will or a trust in place, your minor children are not completely protected unless your family has short-term guardians in place.
 If you are a parent of small children, we recommend that you consider this.